Japan's Hitachi says boss of rail unit to be based in Britain

+* Says electrical short-circuit fire occurred at its Beijing manufacturing facility on evening of March 15, 2017, local time

-LONDON Japan's Hitachi Ltd (6501.T), the company behind the first "bullet" trains, said the new boss of its global rail business would be based in Britain, as it eyes expansion in Europe and elsewhere.
+LONDON, March 20 Japan's Hitachi Ltd, the company behind the first "bullet" trains, said the new boss of its global rail business would be based in Britain, as it eyes expansion in Europe and elsewhere.

 Hitachi, Japan's largest electronics conglomerate, said on Thursday that it was promoting Alistair Dormer to the position of global chief executive of its rail systems business, shifting the centre of power in its rail unit away from its home market.